williamsca/bargaining-upzone/README.md

 ## Meetings
+Leora (10/12/2023)
+- The incidence of proffers on all homeowners is a good economic question
+- Is there a property tax response?
+- Need to think about groupings: high/low/no proffer reflects both policy and exogenous demand.
+Is there a policy choice that distinguishes high and low proffer counties, or is it just a function of growth/income?

 Labor/Public Workshop (9/27/2023)
 - Lee: impact of price ceiling depends on who controls the municipality.
 If landowners, and not households, then a ceiling could actually induce additional quantity for the same reason that a minimum wage could increase employment when employers have monopsony power
 - Kerem: need to distinguish between incumebt residents and landlords